-Whether you’re on Twitch, Beam, or another platform – earning a partnership is a necessary step in the evolution of your streaming career if you’re wanting to take it serious.
+Whether you’re on Twitch, Mixer, or another platform – earning a partnership is a necessary step in the evolution of your streaming career if you’re wanting to take it serious.
 Upon being partnered, you get access to transcoding options for your viewers, the ability to run ads on your channel or gain subscribers, custom emoticons, early access to beta features, priority help, promotion opportunities, and much more.
 It’s very easy to see why you’d want access to these benefits.

 With that said, many view this last hurdle as a final boss of sorts though because it’s not exactly the easiest to become partnered.
 These platforms receive TONS of applications each week so it’s imperative that your application stand out from all the rest.
 To put this in perspective…